ibm-js/jsdoc-amddcl/README.md

 $ jsdoc mycode.js -t /path/to/jsdoc-amddcl-template/templates/amddcl
 ```

+## List of changes on top of the original

+* Fix to an issue of duplicate doc of a method.
+  It happens if a method is defined in more than one parent classes, but not in child class.
+* Show modules in AMD format instead of CommonJS format.

 ## Licensing

 This project is distributed by the Dojo Foundation and licensed under the ["New" BSD License](./LICENSE).